ryan4yin/nix-config/hardening/README.md

 1. Prevent applications from accessing files they shouldn't.
    - Such as a malicious application accessing your browser's cookies, SSH Keys, etc.
-2. Prevent applications from accessing the network when they shouldn't.
+2. Prevent applications from accessing the network they shouldn't.
+3. Prevent applications from accessing hardware devices they don't need.

 ## Kernel Hardening